-Our delicious chocolate cherry bomb smoothies are packed with healthy fats, vitamins and antioxidants to nourish your body and boost fertility.
-Cinnamon controls blood sugar levels in the same way as the diabetes drug Metformin and regular consumption can reduce inflammation as well as aid healthy weight loss.
+My delicious chocolate cherry bomb smoothie is packed with healthy fats, vitamins and antioxidants to nourish your body and boost fertility.

-A tasty way to boost your nutrient stores, balance your hormones, and increase your fertility through food.
-Salmon provides omega 3 fats which helps reduce inflammation and kale is alkalising and supports sperm health.
+This warm salmon salad is a tasty way to boost your nutrient stores, balance your hormones, and increase your fertility through food

-Chickpeas are packed with protein (an average can contains a whopping 16 – 17g of plant protein) as well as iron, calcium, magnesium and ton’s of fibre.
-These spicy and crunchy roasted chickpeas are a great way of upping your fibre and getting some plant-based nutrient density into your diet.
+These roasted spicy chickpeas are crunchy, moreish and a great way of upping your fibre and getting some plant-based nutrient density into your diet.

-We love making these apple and cinnamon rings for a nutritious and very moreish afternoon snack.
-This recipe is sweet enough to satisfy a sweet tooth, but not overly so and while they take a little while to bake, there’s so little hands-on time that making these apple rings is a breeze.
+I love making these apple and cinnamon rings for a nutritious and very moreish afternoon snack.
+Sweet enough to satisfy a sweet tooth, but not overly so.

 As the temperatures drop our bodies crave fat and complex carbohydrates in in order to lay down nutrient stores for the winter ahead.
 This might sound like a recipe for unwanted weight gain but it needn’t be.
 The trick is to give your body what it wants and craves, healthy fats from oily fish, nuts and oils along with high protein whole grains.
 This delicious recipe does exactly that and the explosion of colour not only look incredible but supports your immune system to fight those winter bugs.
 Enjoy!

-These yummy breakfast pots are high in protein and omega 3s and packed with the vitamins, minerals and and antioxidants that you and your baby need to thrive.
-They also take less than 5 minutes to prepare.
+These super berry breakfast pots are high in protein and omega 3s and packed with the vitamins, minerals and and antioxidants.
 Enjoy!

 My daughters and I love this strawberry and quinoa breakfast bowl which provides all the nutrients we need for the morning ahead.